-Commuter Benefits can help your employees control their transit and/or parking expenses while saving money.
-If your employees commute to work via bus, light rail, streetcar, vanpool, trolley, subway or ferry, or have to pay for parking, you may offer Commuter Benefits.
-It works by employees setting aside money in their account before paying taxes on it.
+Commuter Benefits can help you control your transit and/or parking expenses while saving you money.
+If your commute to work is via bus, light rail, streetcar, vanpool, trolley, subway or ferry, or you have to pay for parking, Commuter Benefits may be right for you.

 Maximum Elections in 2018

 Up to $260 per month for Qualified Transit Expense